Part of National Museums Liverpool

 The Border Force National Museum's diverse collection reveals tales of smuggling and other criminal activity.

 An extensive collection of maritime books and documents spanning three centuries.

-Paintings, posters and watercolours provide a comprehensive record of Liverpool's shipping activity.
+Maritime paintings and ship portraits, which provide a comprehensive record of Liverpool's shipping activity.

 One of the most significant collections in the country, with more than 2,000 models, mostly of merchant vessels.

 Posters, watercolours, prints and drawings representing the strong tradition of marine art in the port of Liverpool.

 Tuesday 3 September marks Merchant Navy Day when we honour the brave men and women who made many sacrifices to keep Britain alive during both World Wars, and appreciate the UK’s modern day seafarers who are responsible for transporting most of our every day items, such as food and fuel.